CREATE TASK

 Creates a new task in the current/specified schema or replaces an existing task.

-This command also supports the following variants:
+This command supports the following variants:

 For information about tasks, see Introduction to tasks.